PaulMaiyaniSerian/schoolproject/README.md

 This is a simple frontend design for my school project

-you can use it as a starter in your own project to add a simple
+you can use it as a starter in your own project to add a backend

 1. contains--->
 		html